 1.1 Mission.
-The DBA International Receivables Management Certification Program (Certification Program) adopts a national standard for the debt buying industry to help ensure that those who are certified are aware of and are complying with state and federal statutory requirements, responding to Consumer Complaints and inquiries, and are following debt buying industry best practices.
+The DBA International Receivables Management Certification Program (Certification Program) adopts a national standard for the receivables industry to help ensure that those who are certified are aware of and are complying with state and federal statutory requirements, responding to Consumer Complaints and inquiries, and are following industry best practices.